Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Emigration allowances are currently set at R20 million per family unit and their specialist expert team can advise and assist with the formal emigration process, as well as the related exchange control requirements.

-Currency Partners will navigate the red tape for you, while their Personal FX Dealers are equipped to monitor exchange rates, manage currency fluctuations and assist you in timing your transfer so that you not only benefit personally, but financially too.
+Currency Partners will navigate the red tape for you, while their Personal Dealers are equipped to monitor exchange rates, manage currency fluctuations and assist you in timing your transfer so that you not only benefit personally, but financially too.

 If you would like to be referred to one email me on info@lekkerlifenewzealand.co.nz